johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.3.0.md

 Description:
 Get a list of recently tagged media.
 Note that this media is ordered by when the media was tagged with this tag, rather than the order it was posted.

-For consistency amongst the tags used in Pic Puller, the ExpressionEngine tags use ‘next_max_id’ for pagination.
+For consistency amongst the tags used in Pic Puller, the ExpressionEngine tags use ‘ig_next_max_id’ for pagination.
 If you refer to the Instagram documentation, you will see references ‘max_tag_id’ is used for pagination.
 That does not apply to Pic Puller.
-Those tags are rewritten by the module to be ‘next_max_id’.
+Those tags are rewritten by the module to be ‘ig_next_max_id’.

 Instragram docs page for this function: http://instagram.com/developer/endpoints/tags/#get_tags_media_recent